Shaft (1971 film): Box office performance

 The film was one of only three profitable movies that year for MGM, grossing what Time magazine called an "astonishing" $13 million on a budget of $500,000.

-The Los Angeles Times said the film cost $1 million and grossed $4.5 million.
+The Los Angeles Times said the film cost $1 million after advertising and other costs and grossed $4.5 million.
 According to Variety by 1976 it earned $7.656 million in theatrical rentals.

 It not only spawned several years of "blaxploitation" action films, it earned enough money to save then-struggling MGM from bankruptcy.